monsoon235/monsoon235.github.io/source/about/index.md

 ---
 title: About Me
 date: 2023-06-19
-updated: 2024-10-13
+updated: 2025-09-09
 lang: en
 sitemap: false
 ---

-I'm a PhD student of University of Illinois Urbana-Champaign (UIUC) since Aug 2024.
+I'm a 2nd-year PhD student of University at Illinois Urbana-Champaign (UIUC) since Aug 2024.
-Currently, my research interest is Machine Learning System.
+Currently, my research interest is in Machine Learning Systems.
+I'm working with [Prof. Minjia Zhang](https://minjiazhang.github.io/) of [Supercomputing System AI Lab (SSAIL)](https://supercomputing-system-ai-lab.github.io/).
 In the past I explored 3D vision (e.g., Feature Matching and NeRF).

 I obtained my Master's (2024) and Bachelor's Degree (2021) from the University of Science and Technology of China (USTC).